Commonwealth Development Corporation Act 2017

 Overview

-This bill amends the Commonwealth Development Corporation Act 1999, increasing the government's maximum financial assistance to the Commonwealth Development Corporation (CDC).
-The increase significantly raises the permitted level of government support for CDC's investment activities in developing countries.
+This bill amends the Commonwealth Development Corporation Act 1999, increasing the maximum amount of government financial assistance that can be provided to the Commonwealth Development Corporation (CDC).
+The increase significantly raises the cap on government support for CDC's development projects in Commonwealth countries.

 Description

-The bill modifies Section 15 of the 1999 Act, which sets a limit on government financial assistance to the CDC.
-Specifically, it raises the current limit from £1.5 billion to £6 billion.
-Furthermore, it grants the Secretary of State the power to increase this limit even further, up to £12 billion, via regulations that require approval from the House of Commons.
-This additional power allows for greater flexibility in responding to changing circumstances and opportunities for investment.
+The bill primarily alters section 15 of the 1999 Act.
+Specifically, it increases the limit on government financial assistance to the CDC from £1.5 billion to £6 billion.
+Furthermore, it grants the Secretary of State the power to raise this limit even further, up to £12 billion, through regulations approved by the House of Commons.
+These regulations would be subject to parliamentary scrutiny before implementation.
+The bill also includes standard clauses regarding the short title, extent (applying to the whole UK), and commencement (upon passage).

 Government Spending